backupbrew/switchbrew/Cartridge.md

 cartridge to enter into encrypted mode.
 From that point on, commands and responses are sent encrypted over the bus.
 The encryption algorithm used is currently unknown.

+There appear to be 2 kinds of crypto mode.

+Crypto mode1 is initiated solely by the HOST-RANDOM as random session seed.
+In that mode, the Switch host requests for the game cartridge random seed, and then sends a command to enter crypto mode2.

+Crypto mode2 takes into account the CART-RANDOM seed generated by the cartridge, and possibly the previous HOST-RANDOM.
+With this scheme replay attacks are not possible when crypto mode2 has been entered.

 ## Manufacturers